qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/Conversions.rst

 to_date
 .......

 Converts a string into a date object.
-An optional format string can be provided to parse the string; see `QDate::fromString <https://doc.qt.io/qt-5/qdate.html#fromString-2>`_ for additional documentation on the format.
+An optional format string can be provided to parse the string; see `QDate::fromString <https://doc.qt.io/qt-5/qdate.html#fromString-2>`_ or the documentation of the format_date function for additional documentation on the format.
+By default the current QGIS user locale is used.

 .. list-table::
    :widths: 15 85